-- 5.8.3 Frequent switching may increase wear and tear of switchgear.
+- 5.8.2 The need ensures that a capacitor is completely discharged before it could be reconnected.
+This is typically achieved by discharge circuits that are only rated for one or two operations after which they require a cooling off period. - 5.8.3 Frequent switching may increase wear and tear of switchgear.
 This would eventually affect operational costs due to the increased maintenance and reduce the lifetime of equipment which is typically limited to 10000 to 100000 switching operations. - 5.9 The workgroup discussed potential methods of addressing these restrictions including "point on wave" switching solutions, offered by some independent switch controller manufacturers.
 However, it was noted that this incurs some extra cost as the poles of the switch must be independently controlled.